Water Chemistry Water Chemistry — Does Pool Chlorine Make You Darker? Skin Effects Explained

 Understanding Chlorine's Effect on Skin

 Chlorine is a powerful oxidizing agent designed to kill bacteria, viruses, and other contaminants in pool water.
-When properly maintained at 1-3 ppm (parts per million) free chlorine levels, it effectively sanitizes the water without causing significant harm to swimmers.
+When properly maintained at the right level for your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → (typically 4-8 ppm for a stabilized outdoor pool) free chlorine, it effectively sanitizes the water without causing significant harm to swimmers.
 However, chlorine does interact with your skin in several ways:

 How Chlorine Affects Your Skin